-- A. At remote terminal(s), connect the UCTB test box to the Test Panel as in the Functional Test Procedure.
-Set the fault selector (FS) to phase A and the fault application (FA) to FWD. - B. At the local terminal, monitor "VR1" (MD module) and VR2 (DTD module 3 terminal lines) with a scope.
-The waveform(s) should appear as a clean sine wave or clipped sine wave with minimum distortion and waveform separation. - C. If the waveform(s) appears to be separated, fine tuning can be accomplished by extending the MD module and, for 3-terminal lines, the DTD module, and readjusting potentiometer P4, limiter adj.
+A. At remote terminal(s), connect the UCTB test box to the Test Panel as in the Functional Test Procedure.
+Set the fault selector (FS) to phase A and the fault applicator (FA) to FWD.

-D. Repeat above procedure for all line terminals.
+- B. At the local terminal, monitor "VR1" (MD module) and VR2 (DTD module 3 terminal lines) with a scope.
+The waveform(s) should appear as a clean sine wave with minimum distortion and waveform separation. - C. If the waveform(s) appear to have slight distortion, fine tuning can be accomplished by extending the MD module, and, for 3 terminal lines, the DTD module, and readjusting potentiometer P4. - D. Repeat above procedure for all line terminals.
 At completion of tests, remove the simulated fault current by turning FA off on the UCTB.